Laravel for business applications: why we chose it and what we have learned

 Business software needs authentication, background job processing, email notifications, scheduled tasks, database migrations, and caching.
 If the framework does not provide these, your team builds and maintains them.
 Every custom implementation is a liability.

 These constraints make framework selection a business decision.
-The technology that is most intellectually interesting is rarely the technology that is cheapest to operate over a decade.
+The most intellectually interesting technology is rarely the cheapest to operate over a decade.
 Laravel is not exciting.
-It is correct for this category of work, and the distinction matters.
+It is correct for this category of work, and that distinction is the whole point.

 What Laravel handles out of the box

 The risk with any framework is building what already exists.
-Every hour spent writing a custom authentication system, a bespoke queue manager, or a hand-rolled migration tool is an hour not spent on the business logic that justifies the project.
-Laravel eliminates entire categories of build-it-yourself risk.
+Every hour spent on a custom authentication system, a bespoke queue manager, or a hand-rolled migration tool is an hour stolen from the business logic that justifies the project.
+Laravel removes whole categories of that risk.
+You inherit the plumbing and spend your budget on what makes the application yours.

 Authentication and authorisation